Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 • Drywall or finished interior walls

-• Ceilings or ceiling grid
+• Ceilings or acoustic ceiling grid

 • Lighting